platypusllc/usv_ws/README.md

 # usv_ws Supermodule Instructions

+usv_ws is a git repo that includes sevearl other (4 so far) repos as git submodules.

-Note, for details about git submodules see https://git-scm.com/book/en/v2/Git-Tools-Submodules
+For details about git submodules see https://git-scm.com/book/en/v2/Git-Tools-Submodules

-## Steps To Clone, Build and Run ROS Node
+## Steps To Clone, Build and Run the usv_ws ROS Node

+1. Git clone the usv_ws repo.

+The --recurse-submodules paramter will also init and update the submodule directories under usv_ws/src

+Without the --recurse-submodueles argument, the subdirectories under usv_ws/src/ would remain empty.

 ```
 ~$ git clone --recurse-submodules https://github.com/platypusllc/usv_ws/
 ```

-This will both clone the usv_ws repo and also init and update the submodule directories in usv_ws/src.
-Without the --recurse-submodueles argument, the subdirectories under usv_ws/src/ would remain empty.
+2. Check out a branch in any submodule that you want to make changs to.

+Submodules are **always** cloned with a detached head.
+This shouldn't matter for running the submodule, but if you make any changes to the code without first doing "git checkout branchname" then you have to sort out the detached head.
+So for now, just go in and checkout to a module for any submodule repo that you plan to make changes on.

+For example, if you're planning on editing files in the simusv repo submodule:

 ```
 ~$ cd usv_ws/src/simusv